-For the years ended December 31, 2020 and 2019, the annual money-weighted rate of return on Qualified plan assets, net of pension plan investment expense, was 8.73% and 16.12%, respectively.
+For the years ended December 31, 2021 and 2020, the annual money-weighted rate of return on Qualified plan assets, net of pension plan investment expense, was 11.92% and 8.73%, respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.

-Actuarial assumptions: The total pension liability was determined by an actuarial valuation as of December 31, 2020 and 2019, using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions: The total pension liability was determined by an actuarial valuation as of December 31, 2021 and 2020, using the following actuarial assumptions, applied to all periods included in the measurement:

-12/31/2020 12/31/2019
+12/31/2021 12/31/2020

 Inflation 2.50% per year 2.50% per year

 Salary increases 3.50% per year 3.50% per year

 Investment rate of return (Discount rate)

-Qualified Plan 6.75% per year 7.00% per year
+Qualified Plan 6.75% per year 6.75% per year

-Non-Qualified and Board Plan 2.00% per year 2.75% per year
+Non-Qualified and Board Plan 1.84% per year 2.00% per year

-Mortality rates were based on the RP-2014 Mortality projected to 2020 based on Scale MP2020 and the RP-2014 Mortality projected to 2019 based on Scale MP2019 for the years ended December 31, 2020 and 2019, respectively.
+Mortality rates were based on the PubG-2010 base rates projected to 2021 using Scale MP2021 and the RP-2014 Mortality projected to 2020 based on Scale MP2020 for the years ended December 31, 2021 and 2020, respectively.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return over the projected investment horizon (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of December 31, 2020 and 2019 (see the discussion of the pension plan's investment policy).
-The 2.00% and 2.75% rates used for the Non-qualified and Board plans represents the 20-year municipal bond rate as determined by the 20-year bond buyer index as of December 31, 2020 and 2019, respectively.
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of December 31, 2021 and 2020 (see the discussion of the pension plan's investment policy).
+The 1.84% and 2.00% rates used for the Non-qualified and Board plans represents the 20-year municipal bond rate as determined by the 20-year bond buyer index as of December 31, 2021 and 2020, respectively.